leonsteenkamp/gh-actions-python/README.md

 # gh-actions-python
-GitHub Actions test repo for Python

 ![Pylint](https://github.com/leonsteenkamp/gh-actions-python/actions/workflows/pylint.yml/badge.svg)
 ![Application](https://github.com/leonsteenkamp/gh-actions-python/actions/workflows/python-app.yml/badge.svg)

+A repository to test out GitHub Actions with a Python test program.
+The script is checked with a linter, then tested using GitHub Actions on each push to _main_.

+Repository to test out GitHub Actions with a Python test program.

+## Some notes
 Install requirements - `pip install -r requirements.txt`
 Run test with - `pytest`